TFNGamesOfficial/TFNGamesOfficial.github.io/_posts/2022-07-09-platform-connections.md

 A: No, we don't collect your data!

-Q: Some cosmetics arent available on iOS/Android.
+Q: Some cosmetics arent available on Android.
 What can I do?

 A: Some cosmetics are only for specific platforms (example: Khary is only available on PC and Rhea is only available on Android)!